 Springs are a vital water source in this dry land—their continuous trickle morphs the harsh cracked soil into green habitats that provide refuge for local wildlife.
 Because of the area’s remoteness, some species evolved in isolation from other environments and developed features unique to Elizabeth Springs’ environment.
 Two of the park’s species—the Elizabeth Springs goby and a unique species of freshwater hydrobiid snail—are not found anywhere else in the world.

-Because of the extraordinary natural and evolutionary qualities Elizabeth Springs Regional Park possesses, it is registered on the Australian Natural Heritage List.
+Because of the extraordinary natural and evolutionary qualities Elizabeth Springs Conservation Park possesses, it is registered on the Australian Natural Heritage List.

 Do not walk on or touch the mound springs or nearby vegetation.
 Many plants and animals in Elizabeth Springs are rare, threatened or endangered; please do not disturb their unique habitat.

 Please read looking after parks in Central West Queensland.

 Each park in Central West Queensland has unique attributes.
 They are managed by Queensland Parks and Wildlife Service (QPWS) to conserve their natural condition and protect their cultural resources and values.

 Waltzing Matilda Centre (contact for Dinosaur Trackways)